Misc. Notes

 Then the first push of the power button makes Debian close down.

-On my Slug in this down state the Ready/Status light then flashes on off Orange/Green and the DISK 1 and Ethernet lights stay on.
+in this down state the Ready/Status light then flashes on off Orange/Green and the DISK 1 and Ethernet lights stay on.

 A second push makes it reboot and when running the Ready/Status light flashes long green/short orange/short orange.